Jiaozhou Shandong, China Travel Guide

 Undergone multiple rebuilds, it holds significant cultural importance.

-Several smaller temples offer serene atmospheres and local religious practices.
+Several smaller temples offer serene atmospheres and area religious practices.

 A central urban park with recreational facilities, tranquil lakes, and green spaces.